 - Try offering the breast first, then switch to the bottle when baby is sleepy (or after your first let down).

-What do the new AAP guidelines (March 2019) recommend regarding breastfeeding and early allergen introduction?
+What do you recommend for breastfeeding and early allergen introduction?

-At The Pump Station & Nurtury, we recommend Ready, Set, Food! because it lets mothers continue exclusive breastfeeding while also starting early, sustained allergen introduction.
-Ready, Set, Food! easily dissolves in breast milk, so breastfeeding mothers can continue to exclusively nurse without having to introduce solids before their baby is ready.
-At the same time, the system helps parents lower their child’s risk of developing food allergies, using the same amounts of allergens used in the clinical trials that provided the basis for the new AAP guidelines.
-Ready, Set, Food! contains only organic peanut, egg, and milk powders, with no added sugar or artificial additives.
+At The Pump Station & Nurtury, we recommend Ready.
+Set.
+Food! because it lets mothers continue exclusive breastfeeding while also starting early, sustained allergen introduction.
+Ready.
+Set.
+Food! easily dissolves in breast milk, so breastfeeding mothers can continue to exclusively nurse without having to introduce solids before their baby is ready.
+Ready.
+Set.
+Food! contains only organic peanut, egg, and milk powders, with no added sugar or artificial additives.

 About Corky Harvey, MS, RN, IBCLC: Corky is the founder of The Pump Station & Nurtury, the first new parent resource center of its kind.
 She is a registered nurse with a Master’s degree in maternal/newborn nursing from the University of Maryland.
 She is an International Board Certified Lactation Consultant, a certified Happiest Baby on the Block educator, and was a long-time Childbirth Educator.
 Corky does one-on-one lactation consultations, teaches Prenatal Breastfeeding, Baby Care, and new Grandparents classes.
 She was on the faculty of the UCLA Lactation Educator and Consultant programs for many years and still lectures at hospitals, conferences, and parent venues.
 Corky has three grown children who were breastfed and she loves to claim that their intelligence is linked to this.
 In her spare time, she enjoys traveling with her husband Dean, especially to Germany where her two darling grandsons live.